THE DUTCH REPUBLIC AND BRITAIN: THE MAKING OF MODERN

 - How do Harrison, Harrington and Child describe England’s social and economic structure and how do these relate to political power?

-Discussion of possible Essay Topics in Co-operative Learning Groups
+- Discussion of tentative individual Seminar Projects in Co-operative Learning Groups

-- London Pool from Tower Bridge and St. Catherine's Dock
+- View London Pool from Tower Bridge and visit St. Catherine’s Dock

 - Walk to Greenwich through the Thames pedestrian tunnel

-- Greenwich Palace, Painted Hall and Royal Observatory
+- Greenwich Palace, Painted Hall and Royal Observatory, National Maritime Museum

 - Guided walk through the City’s financial center and visit to the Bank of England Museum